 COMMENTS

 IEEE 802 strongly supports the ACMA proposed update to the LIPD Class Licence for 60 GHz data communications systems frequency range to expand the available frequency range from 57–66 GHz to 57–71 GHz.
 IEEE 802.11ad provides the Multiple Gigabit Wireless System (MGWS) standard at 60 GHz frequency.
-IEEE 802.11-2016 specifies the channelization for the entire 57-71 GHz frequency range as Global Operating Class 180 with a Channel Set consist of six 2.16 GHz channels.
-The IEEE 802.11ay (Next-Generation 60 GHz Communication currently on Letter Ballot) support bonding of four of 2.16 GHz channels together for a maximum bandwidth of 8.64 GHz.
-The proposed expansion in the 60 Hz band can utilize the bonding capability of 802.11ay to offer 100Gbps services.
-Wi-Fi Alliance [1] currently certifies products based on the IEEE 802.11ad standard, under its Wi-Fi Certified WiGig program.
+IEEE 802.11-2016 specifies the channelization for the entire 57-71 GHz frequency range as Global Operating Class 180 with a Channel Set consisting of six 2.16 GHz channels.
+IEEE 802.11ay (Next-Generation 60 GHz), which is expected to be published on May 2020, supports bonding of four 2.16 GHz channels together for a maximum bandwidth of 8.64 GHz.
+The proposed expansion in the 60 GHz band can utilize the bonding capability of 802.11ay to offer 100Gbps services.
+Wi-Fi Alliance [1] currently certifies products based on the IEEE 802.11ad standard, under its Wi-Fi CERTIFIED WiGig program.

-IEEE 802 supports proposed update to the LIPD Class Licence to include arrangements similar to those of the FCC for ‘unlicensed’ data communications systems in the frequency range 64–71 GHz as specified in Title 47 §15.255.
-IEEE 802 recommend complete alignment of the arrangement with corresponding FCC regulation including a) alignment of maximum average EIRP arrangements governing fixed point-to-point communications transmitters operating in the band to enable outdoor us cases and b) operation on aircraft.
+IEEE 802 supports proposed update to the LIPD Class Licence to include the same arrangements as to those of the FCC for ‘unlicensed’ data communications systems in the frequency range 64–71 GHz as specified in Title 47 §15.255.
+IEEE 802 recommends complete alignment of the arrangement with the corresponding FCC regulation including a) alignment of maximum average EIRP arrangements governing fixed point-to-point communications transmitters operating in the band to enable outdoor use cases and b) operation on aircraft.

 IEEE 802 recommends ACMA to oppose IMT identification in the 66-76 GHz band (overlapping with the frequency range of the proposed update to the LIPD Class Licence) at WRC-19.
 IEEE 802 believes that IMT identification associated with the 66-71 GHz band is unnecessary and potentially damaging to innovation (currently underway in the band by enabling WiGig technology) and consumers.

-IEEE 802 is not opposed to utilization of the 66-71 GHz band for 5G deployments but we believe that the 66-71 GHz band, through its existing co-primary MOBILE allocation designation and unlicensed designation globally, can be used for 5G services without the need for IMT identification.
-Moreover, ITU-R has already recommended implementation of the Multiple Gigabit Wireless Systems (MGWS) in Recommendation ITU-R M.2003, “Multiple gigabit wireless systems in frequencies around 60 GHz” and its companion Report ITU-R M.2227.
+IEEE 802 is not opposed to utilization of the 66-71 GHz band for 5G deployments but believes that the 66-71 GHz band, through its existing co-primary MOBILE allocation designation and unlicensed designation globally, can be already used for 5G services without the need for IMT identification.
+Note that ITU-R has already recommended implementation of the Multiple Gigabit Wireless Systems (MGWS) in Recommendation ITU-R M.2003, “Multiple gigabit wireless systems in frequencies around 60 GHz” and its companion Report ITU-R M.2227.
 The IEEE 802.11 notes that no sharing or compatibility studies between MGWS and IMT have been performed.

 CONCLUSION

 IEEE 802 supports ACMA’s proposed update to the LIPD Class Licence to expand the available frequency range from 57–66 GHz to 57–71 GHz.
 IEEE 802 also supports proposed update to the LIPD Class Licence to include arrangements similar to those of the FCC for ‘unlicensed’ data communications systems in the frequency range 64–71 GHz as specified in Title 47 §15.255.
-IEEE 802 recommends ACMA to oppose IMT identification in the 66-76 GHz band at WRC-19
+IEEE 802 recommends ACMA to oppose IMT identification in the 66-76 GHz band at WRC-19.

 Respectfully submitted